There’s a new Arlo in town: Arlo Ultra.

 This is a steep commitment for only two cameras monitoring your home.

-Add in optional charges like extra cameras, an Arlo Smart subscription after the first free year, and the additional charge for 4K cloud storage, and you are suddenly paying quite a bit for smart home monitoring.
+Add in optional charges like extra cameras, an Arlo Smart subscription after the first free year expires, and the additional monthly upgrade for 4K cloud storage, and you are suddenly paying quite a bit for smart home monitoring.

 Still, the extra cost is for some amazing cameras, as long as they live up to their specs in testing.
 Since Arlo will sell the Ultra as a standalone add-on camera, maybe you can add one to your existing set up.

 The camera is compatible with the previous version of the base station, though of course Arlo recommends opting for the new base stations so you can use their ZigBee/Z-Wave functionality and other upgrades.